 A custom-built, luxuriously lined Display Case with identification plaque is available.
 Includes locking glass lid to protect your firearm from dust and unauthorized handling.
 Suitable for wall mount or tabletop display.

 We will arrange delivery through a licensed firearms dealer of your choice.
 You do not need a special license to own the Tribute.
 Anyone who can own a standard hunting rifle can own this, in most communities.
-(Not available in California or Connecticut.)
+(Not available in CA, CT, NY, or MD)

 I wish to reserve the “World War II Motorcycle Thompson“, a working Thompson, at the price of $2,995*.
 Each Thompson is numbered and registered within the limited edition of 1945, and is accompanied by a numbered Certificate of Authenticity.
 Thirty-day return privilege.